 Days out at Christmas time

 Enjoy a festive day out at stately homes, castles, country parks and other top attractions during November and December and you’re likely to come across all kinds of seasonal delights.
-Glamis Castle in Dundee & Angus is well worth a visit in winter when, as well taking in over 600 years of fascinating history, you can enjoy carol concerts, floral art displays and Santa’s grotto before taking a crisp winter walk around the estate.
+Stirling Castle is well worth a visit, as the castle hosts a Christmas Shopping Fayre with Scottish crafts, food and drink on sale.
+Learn about the castle's iconic history, before taking a crisp winter walk around the grounds.

 Where to stay on a Christmas break